 Abidin said, “He knows how to use the VTM (Video Teller Machine) without me telling him anything.
 He just smiles at me, he calls me young man.”

-This content is in partnership with Mothership.
+This article is produced in partnership with Mothership.